List of DC Comics characters: H: Head

 The Head is an alien in the DC Universe.
 The character, created by Gail Simone and Grant Morrison, first appeared in Brave New World #1, 2006.

 Within the context of the stories, the Head is stranded on Earth after a failed plot by the microscopic alien race the Waiting to conquer it.

 Headhunter

-There have been two different characters named the Headhunter that appear in American comic books published by DC Comics.
+Headhunter is the name of two characters in DC Comics.

 Mercenary

 The Headhunter is a mercenary and nemesis of Batman who is hired by criminal Vincent Morelli to kill Commissioner Gordon.

 In the DC Rebirth relaunch, Headhunter is killed by Swamp Thing.

 Moreland McShane

 Another mercenary/serial killer called Headhunter (Moreland McShane) appeared in the Catwoman books.
 A former Marine, McShane is assigned to catch Catwoman by Gordon, but falls for her leading to her rejecting him once he knows her true identity.
 McShane is killed aboard Babylon Towers, leading Catwoman to report his body to the GCPD.